nixgeekdev/.github/profile/README.md

 as security-related issues and vulnerabilities can be exploited and we request confidentiality whenever possible.
 Please give a read to our [Security Policy][security] statement.

+### :heart: Sponsor our Work.

+If one or more of our projects have been useful to you, please consider making a sponsoring us.
+If you are not able to make a financial contriobution to our projects, please consider adding a star.

 ----

 All code licensed under the [Apache Version 2.0 License][ApacheLicenseVersion2].